turingschool/curriculum/source/topics/scraping-with-capybara.markdown

 ```

 Great, we did it!
-The real power of mechanize becomes apparent when you need to fill in forms, follow redirects, be authenticated, upload files and all that jazz.
+The real power of Capybara becomes apparent when you need to fill in forms,
+follow redirects, be authenticated, upload files and all that jazz.

 ### What About Filling In Forms and Logging In?